“Write more content!”

 If you are able to include personal details about your client, send him a link to the story when it is done.
 He may be very excited to see such a positive write-up about his situation on your website, and may choose to share it with his friends and family via email or social media.
 This is a great way to spread the word about your business!

-Examples From Our Partners Who Have Mastered the Art of Case Study Storytelling
+Example From One of Our Partners Who Has Mastered the Art of Case Study Storytelling

-We are going to share with you a few examples of standout case studies.
+We are going to share with you a few examples of standout case studies from graywhitelaw.com.
 These examples come from clients who are knocking it out of the ballpark.
 They are writing compelling, detailed stories that speak to their audience and convert.

 Many noteworthy case studies have been written by the attorneys at Gray & White.
 Below you will find three of their most memorable stories.